LennaHammer/English/EVP/out/words_adjective.md

 ## 1681. excess ## adjective [always before noun]

 [C1]more than is usual or allowed
-- We had to pay $50 for excess baggage.
+- We had to pay $50 for excess `baggage`.

 ## 1682. excessive ## adjective
 /ɪkˈses.ɪv/
 [C1]more than is necessary or wanted
-- They accused the police of using excessive force.
+- They accused the police of using excessive `force`.

 ## 1683. exclusive ## adjective
 /ɪkˈskluː.sɪv/ NOT SHARED
 [C1]not shared with another person, organization, newspaper, etc.
-- an exclusive interview
+- an exclusive `interview`

 ## 1684. executive ## adjective [always before noun]
 /ɪgˈzek.jət̬.ɪv/